 Seizures cause involuntary changes in body movement or function, sensation, awareness or behavior.

-A tumor forms when an abnormal cell proliferates to form a mass of abnormal cells.
+A tumor forms when an abnormal cell grow to form a mass of abnormal cells.
 Spinal cord tumors are tumors that form on the spinal cord or in the area around it.

 A spinal cord tumor may be cancerous (malignant) or noncancerous (benign).
 Even if benign, a tumor often causes pain and discomfort because it pushes on the spinal cord or nerves.

 Spinal cord tumors are relatively uncommon.
 It's much more common to develop a brain tumor than a tumor on the spinal cord.
 A spinal cord tumor may form inside the spinal cord itself or around the bones that make up the spine.
-Spinal cord tumors cause problems with the nerves, blood vessels, and bones, and can prevent sufficient blood flow throughout the body as it grows.
+Spinal cord tumors cause problems with the nerves, blood vessels, and bones.

 Some spinal cord tumors can be successfully treated.
-The earlier you tell your doctor about your symptoms, get a diagnosis, and start treatment, the better your outcome.
+The earlier you tell your doctor about your symptoms, get a diagnosis, and start treatment, the better your outcome is likely to be.
 But spinal cord tumors often cause permanent damage to the nerves and result in disability.